Minimally entangled typical thermal states versus matrix product purifications for the simulation of equilibrium states and time evolution: Introduction

 \section{Introduction}

 Finite-temperature correlation and response functions of quantum many-particle systems are of great interest.
 They provide insights into the many-body physics and allow to compare theoretical models to experimental results.
-However, their precise computation remains challenging.
+However, their accurate computation remains challenging.
 For many relevant models, one has to rely on the development of efficient numerical techniques.
-The most successful method for the study of strongly correlated one-dimensional (1D) systems is the density-matrix renormalization group (DMRG) which is based on matrix product states (MPS) \cite{White1992-11,White1993-10,Schollwoeck2005}.
+The most successful method for the study of strongly correlated one-dimensional (1D) systems is the density-matrix renormalization group (DMRG), which is based on matrix product states (MPS) \cite{White1992-11,White1993-10,Schollwoeck2005}.
 While DMRG was originally designed to study ground states of 1D systems, its extension to the time evolution of quantum states within tDMRG \cite{Vidal2003-10,White2004,Daley2004} allows for the simulation of quenches and response functions.
-Based on this extension, quite different methods for the simulations at finite temperatures have been developed.
-One of them rests on a purification \footnote{A state $|\mathrm{P}_\dm\ket\in\mc{H}\otimes\mc{H}_\aux$ is called a purification of the density matrix $\dm$ on $\mc{H}$ if $\Tr_\aux |\mathrm{P}_\dm\ket\bra \mathrm{P}_\dm|=\dm$.} of the density matrix \cite{Uhlmann1976,Uhlmann1986,Nielsen2000} which can be encoded in matrix product form \cite{Verstraete2004-6,Zwolak2004-93}.
+Based on this extension, quite different methods for simulations at finite temperatures have been developed.
+One of them rests on a purification \footnote{A state $|\mathrm{P}_\dm\ket\in\mc{H}\otimes\mc{H}_\aux$ is called a purification of the density matrix $\dm$ on $\mc{H}$ if $\Tr_\aux |\mathrm{P}_\dm\ket\bra \mathrm{P}_\dm|=\dm$.} of the density matrix \cite{Uhlmann1976,Uhlmann1986,Nielsen2000}, which can be encoded in matrix product form \cite{Verstraete2004-6,Zwolak2004-93}.
 First, this was successfully applied to study static finite-temperature properties of quantum spin chains \cite{Feiguin2005-72,Barthel2005}.
-The combination with real-time tDMRG allows for the precise evaluation of finite-temperature response functions and can be applied to compute spectral functions and to study a variety of experimentally relevant systems \cite{Barthel2009-79b,Feiguin2010-81,Karrasch2012-108,Barthel2012_12,Barthel2013-15,Karrasch2013-15,Karrasch2013-87,Lake2013-111,Huang2013-88}.
-Despite their success, simulations based on such purifications are often limited with respect to the reachable inverse temperatures and/or times, due to a growth of entanglement which is accompanied by a corresponding growth of computation costs.
+The combination with real-time tDMRG allows for the accurate evaluation of finite-temperature response functions and can be applied to compute spectral functions and to study a variety of experimentally relevant systems \cite{Barthel2009-79b,Feiguin2010-81,Karrasch2012-108,Barthel2012_12,Barthel2013-15,Karrasch2013-15,Karrasch2013-87,Lake2013-111,Huang2013-88}.
+For such purposes, purifications can similarly be combined with a Chebyshev expansion \cite{Tiegel2014-90}.
+Despite their success, simulations based on purifications are often limited with respect to the reachable inverse temperatures, times, or Krylov expansion orders in frequency domain approaches.
+This is due to a growth of entanglement, which is accompanied by a corresponding growth of computation costs.
 The search for complementary approaches led to an algorithm that avoids the direct encoding of the mixed states: Instead of purifying the density matrix, one can sample cleverly chosen pure states, so-called minimally entangled typical thermal states (METTS) \cite{White2009-102,Stoudenmire2010-12}.
 While they can be efficiently encoded in matrix product form as their entanglement is relatively low, they represent well the thermal properties of the system at hand.
-The METTS algorithm has been successfully applied to study static properties and quantum quenches at finite temperature \cite{Yao2012,Alvarez2013,Bonnes2014}.
+The METTS algorithm has been successfully applied to study static properties and quantum quenches at finite temperature \cite{Yao2012,Alvarez2013-87,Bonnes2014-113}.
 However, a thorough analysis of its accuracy and efficiency compared to computations using matrix product purifications of the density matrices was lacking.